Best ad networks for mobile CPI in 2026: 10 options ranked by S2S postback maturity, panel honesty, and Tier-3 unit economics

 GEOs

 Tier-1 EU and US, Tier-2 LATAM.
-Asia coverage weaker
+Asia coverage materially weaker than the incumbent cohort

 Verticals